falkr/ttm4115-2020/pages/deliveries-t1.md

 ### 7. Deployment Diagram

-**Tasks:** Present a first version of a deployment diagram of your system.
+Present a first version of a deployment diagram of your system.
 Identify the main execution nodes of your system and how they are connected.
 Identify critical hardware components (even if you later chose to simulate them.)
 Identify communication protocols that you are already aware of, and identify execution environments.

 **Hints:** Most likely, the deployment diagram will fit on a single A4 page in landscape orientation.